Loading Data into DataWarrior

 Typically, when saving a data window with DataWarrior, then a native DataWarrior file ending with the .dwar extension is written.
 Technically, native DataWarrior files are plain text files combining a TAB-delimited table of the data itself and a some additional XML like sections providing additional information.
 A more detailed .dwar file format explanation can be found here.
 In addition to the plain table data, .dwar files may contain the following kind of information:

-• To open a native DataWarrior file, choose Open from the File menu or just double-click an icon representing a .dwar file.
+To open a native DataWarrior file, choose from the menu or just double-click an icon representing a .dwar file.

 DataWarrior Template Files